 Total course load (10 EC) = 280 hours

-The grade for the course paper needs to be at least 6.0.
-Students can only resit the exam if the overall course grade is a fail.
+There will be a resit opportunity for each of the course components.
+All components have to be at least 6.0.
+Students can only resit a course component if the mark for the component is a fail.

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.